Game-Guard/Documentation-V2/docs/api/check-jump-power.md

 | Result    | The function that will be called when Game Guard detects the jump power. | function |

 ## Example Usage:

+!!! warning
+    This function is not the most accurate.

 ```lua hl_lines="7-18" linenums="1"
 local gameGuard = require(script.Parent.GameGuard)